theo-armour/2021/pages/google-fix/README.md

 	* OS and apps all on auto-update
 * Samsung Chromebook with Google Hangouts, Google Messages

+## 2021-04-02

+Hi Lyft Support

+The Lyft app is sending SMS verification codes to my number 415 828 000 but they are not arriving on my phone.
+There same thing happens with Uber and GitHub apps.
+Otherwise all verification codes from other apps are coming through.
+My phone service is via GooGle Fi and the problem is most likely an issue with their service.
+I have been in touch with them very frequently.
+They seem to be working on the issue but it has not been resolved yet.
+I have tried using a temporary number (415 644 8890) but that number is also failing.

+In the meantime, I would really, really like to to be using Lyft again.
+Please can you help my phone to be re-authorized using some other method?

+Theo

 ## 2021-02-28

 On a Win10 computer using Google Messages